 - drips into your arm can be temperamental – they can stop and start when you move your arm

 - the speed of drips is not as easy to control as it is with a central line connected to a pump

 - some people have very fragile veins in their arms – this can make it difficult for the doctors or nurses to get a cannula in

-- there is a potential, serious problem with drips where fluid can leak out into the surrounding tissues instead of going into the vein
+- there is a potential, serious problem with cannulas where fluid can leak out into the surrounding tissues instead of going into the vein.
+This is called extravasation.